elastic/elasticsearch-net/readme.md

 ./build_docs.pl --doc /cygdrive/c/source/elasticsearch-net-master/docs/index.asciidoc --chunk=1 --open
 ```

-the result of running this for a successful build will be
+The result of running this for a successful build will be:

 ```sh
 Building HTML from /cygdrive/c/source/elasticsearch-net-master/docs/index.asciidoc